Inverse semigroup cohomology and crossed module extensions of semilattices of groups by inverse semigroups: Acknowledgments

 \section{Acknowledgments}

 The first author was partially supported by FAPESP of Brazil (Proc.
 2015/09162-9) and by CNPq of Brazil (Proc.
 307873/2017-0).
 The second author was partially supported by CNPq of Brazil (Proc.
 404649/2018-1) and by Funda\c{c}\~ao para a Ci\^{e}ncia e a Tecnologia (Portuguese Foundation for Science and Technology) through the project PTDC/MAT-PUR/31174/2017.
 The third author was financed by Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
+We thank the referee for reading the paper and pointing out various misprints.